How to Build an MVP: A Step-by-Step Framework for Startups

 Not everyone is your customer.
 Trying to build for everyone is a shortcut to building for no one.

 Get specific.
-Age, occupation, pain points, what tools they currently use, and where they hang out online.
+Age, occupation, pain points, what tools they currently use, and where they spend time online.
 The more clearly you can picture your first 100 users, the better your MVP will serve them.

-Companies that regularly research their target audience grow up to 2x faster than those that don’t (Hinge Marketing).
-That’s not a coincidence – it’s what happens when your product actually fits someone’s life.
+Companies that regularly research their target audience grow up to 2x faster than those that don’t.
+That isn’t a coincidence; it’s what happens when your product actually fits someone’s life.
+AI helps here too; it can draft and pressure-test personas from your research data, then surface segments you may have overlooked, which you then validate against real conversations.

 Step 3: Identify the Minimum Feature Set

 List every feature you’d want in the final product.
-Then ask this question about each one: “Can someone use the core product without this?”
+Then ask one question about each: “Can someone get the core value without this?”
 If yes, cut it for the MVP.

-Going back to the social media example, you need profile creation, posting, and connections.
+For a social product, you need profile creation, posting, and connections.
 You don’t need video editing, live streaming, or story highlights.
 Not yet.
+We often use AI as a sounding board at this stage, testing each feature against the problem statement, but the cut decisions stay with the team and the founder.

 Step 4: Design and Prototype Your MVP

-Before writing a single line of code, put something visual together.
-It doesn’t have to be pretty.
+Before writing a single line of code, invest time in UI/UX design and create something visual.
+It doesn’t have to be polished.
 It has to be testable.

 A prototype could be: